cbusillo/BD_to_AVP/README.md

 ## Prerequisites

-Ensure the following are installed on your Mac *(If not using the Quick Install)*:
+Ensure the following are installed on your Mac *(If not using the Quick Install or GUI)*:

 - **Apple Silicon [Mac]**: A Mac with Apple Silicon, such as the M1, M1 Pro, or M1 Max
 - **[macOS Sonoma]**: The latest version of macOS.